What to do if you have been sexually assaulted

 - If you think you’ve been drug raped ask the medical staff to take a urine sample as soon as possible but remember some drugs can leave your system in as little as 12 hours

-Your feelings after being sexually assaulted
+Understanding your feelings after being sexually assaulted